For all parts of the

 investment research lifecycle

-The RIXML Research Standard is designed to improve all parts of the investment research process.
+The RIXML Research Standard is designed to reduce friction across all parts of the investment research distribution lifecycle.

 Efficiency